marouaEzzaki/PizzeriaApp_Android/README.md

 # Pizzeria App

 ### Overview
-**PizzeriaApp_Android** is an Android application developed in Java that allows users to order pizzas with various options for size and ingredients.
+This is an **Android application developed in Java** that allows users to order pizzas with various options for size and ingredients.
 The app dynamically calculates the total price based on user selections.

 ### Usage
 1. Enter your name and address for the order.